 Thankfully, the increased pressure of the big leagues did not faze Nicole due to her previous time with the O’s.
 “Being here as an assistant for three years I knew how to handle many of the situations I was dealt.”

 “I got an internship after I graduated from Delaware Technical and Community College and during my time at UD that led to an Assistant Head Groundskeeper job at Oriole Park while I was attending school,” she says.
 “In January I took a winter session that I traveled to everyday.
 I also took an online session during a summer.
 It was a lot of hard work but worth everything!”

 Not only did Nicole’s hard work pay off by landing her a job she loves, but it also paid off by placing her at the forefront of her field as one of only two female head groundskeepers in Major League Baseball.
 Even though Nicole is a female in a male-dominated field, she does not feel as if her gender has had any effect on her career or studies.

-"Being a woman in this field was never an issue," she says.
-"There were many women in my classes in the College of Agriculture.
-I didn't realize that I was only one of 10 women in Sports Turf at the time I was hired."
+“Being a woman in this field was never an issue,” she says.
+“There were many women in my classes in the College of Agriculture. didn’t realize that I was only one of 10 women in Sports Turf at the time I was hired.”

 A Delaware native, Nicole feels as if UD has always played a role in her life and in the summer of 2008 Nicole gave back to UD at the Baltimore Alumni Club event when she gave a presentation to over 100 alums in the Ballpark Warehouse of Oriole Park prior to an O’s game.
 Nicole spoke about the daily trials and tribulations of field maintenance.
 Nicole’s slideshow and anecdotes were priceless and shortly after her presentation, alumni could look out the windows of the Ballpark Warehouse and see her on the field, preparing the diamond for the game.